Hit Let's Encrypt Rate Limit While Testing cert-manager

 Let's Encrypt uses challenges to verify you own the domain before issuing a certificate.

-DNS-01: Let's Encrypt checks for a TXT record in DNS
+DNS-01: Let's Encrypt checks for a TXT record in DNS.
+Can issue wildcard certificates (*.example.com), works even if services aren't publicly accessible, but requires DNS API access.

 We use DNS-01 because we want wildcard certificates. cert-manager creates the TXT records in Azure DNS automatically during the challenge.